UTNuclearRobotics/affordance_primitives/affordance_primitives/README.md

 To see the docs locally: `roscd affordance_primitives ; firefox doc/html/namespaceaffordance__primitives.html`

+## Conceptual Overview
+An AP is a constraint the environment places on a manipulator that generates instantaneous motion and force profiles the manipulator must follow.
+We consider these constrains by modeling how an articulated object must move during manipulation using screw theory.

 # AP Framework
-This repository includes a library for performing AP moves with a generic manipulator.
+This package includes a library for performing AP moves with a generic manipulator.
 See the paper (TODO: link when public) for more details.
 The major components of the framework are given below.
 Red nodes are plugins that allow customization
 ![ap_framework](doc/images/AP_Framework.png "Affordance Primitive Framework")